 Staying on property has more than its fair share of benefits: you’re close to the parks and you can get in early, complimentary transportation is provided, you can charge things to your room and have those purchases delivered to your room for you, and it opens up a whole new world (sorry Universal!) of things to explore during your vacation.
 Plus, if you decide to stay at one of Universal’s premier resorts, you’ll get free Universal Express Unlimited Ride Access.
 Those are some sweet, sweet perks.

-You’re able to choose from four different resort categories when it comes to price and amenities: value, prime value, preferred, and premier.
+Like the Disney World hotels, you’re able to choose from four different resort categories when it comes to price and amenities: value, prime value, preferred, and premier.
 Value and prime value hotels are much more casual – and affordable – than the preferred and premium hotels, making them great choices for families or those looking to save some money.
 Meanwhile, the preferred and premium hotels offered elevated atmospheres with upscale amenities.

 Value Hotels | Starting at $88/night